 Powder brown tangs are not thought to be strictly herbivorous, which makes them an omnivore, technically, but they do heavily graze on algae.
 In fact, they are one of the 21 best algae-eating saltwater fish.
 They will eat filamentous blue-green microalgae, as well as filamentous and fleshy red algae.
-They will naturally graze on your rocks, aquarium glass and equipment all day long and will also greedily eat flakes and frozen foods as well, once acclimated.
+They will naturally graze on your rocks, aquarium glass, and equipment all day long and will also greedily eat flakes and frozen foods as well, once acclimated.

 Acanthurus japonicus, or the orange-rimmed surgeonfish can get stressed out by the travel from their home to yours and certain individuals struggle to acclimate to aquarium life.